 Our Head Boy and Head Girl are very important positions in school.
 They need to follow the school values at all times.
 They deliver a speech to the school to tell everyone why they would make an excellent head boy or girl, and everyone in the school has a vote.
-This year, our head boy and girl are Tommy and Sophie.
+This year, our head boy and girl are Griffin and Lucy.

 Our Class Ambassadors: